 Moreover, some patients who require canthoplasty do so to correct a previous eye surgery that left them with lower lid complications.
 This is referred to as a revision procedure.

-There is a small number of patients who wish to undergo a canthoplasty procedure in order to achieve a more almond shaped appearance.
+There is a small number of patients who wish to undergo a canthoplasty surgery in order to achieve a more almond shaped appearance.

 In some cases, people might notice an alteration to their eyesight, but this should only be temporary, with normal vision returning without medical intervention.